pankaj120181/flask-container-app/README.md

 The End user needs to pull the source code from this repository which also has the dockerfile.

-Perform following steps in order to run the application container
+Perform following steps in order to run the application container.
+(Note: It is assumed, user has already got docker/docker desktop installed.)

 1. git clone https://github.com/pankaj120181/flask-container-app.git
 2. cd flask-container-app